Cordless Lawn Mowers: A Deep Dive into Battery Technology

 Battery troubleshooting: Recalibration, maintenance, or replacement?

-What are the advantages of lithium-ion batteries over lead-acid?
+What advantages do lithium-ion batteries have over lead-acid batteries?

-Lithium-ion batteries offer three times more power, are 40% lighter, and don't suffer from the memory effect, allowing flexible recharge without impacting their lifespan.
+Lithium‑ion batteries deliver three times the power, weigh 40% less, and have no memory effect, allowing flexible charging without reducing lifespan.

 How do voltage, capacity, and watt-hours affect lawn mower performance?

-Higher voltage improves power in tough conditions.
-Capacity (Ah) indicates runtime before recharge, while watt-hours (V x Ah) provide a comprehensive overview of the battery's overall power.
+Higher voltage improves power output under tough conditions.
+Capacity (Ah) determines runtime before recharging, while watt-hours (V × Ah) provide a complete measure of total battery energy.

-Lithium-ion batteries usually last between 3 to 5 years with about 500 to 800 charge cycles, depending on usage habits and maintenance.
+Most lithium‑ion batteries last 3–5 years with 500–800 charge cycles, depending on usage patterns and maintenance.

-It's not recommended to leave batteries on the charger beyond full charge as it can degrade battery life.
-Disconnecting a few hours post full charge is ideal.
+Keeping a fully charged battery continuously connected to the charger is not recommended, as it can shorten battery life.
+Disconnecting it a few hours after reaching full charge is ideal.